-The Waikato was the home of the Māori king.
-Pōtatau Te Wherowhero had been proclaimed the first king in 1858, and in 1860 he was succeeded by Tāwhiao.
+Waikato was the home of the Māori king.
+Pōtatau Te Wherowhero had been proclaimed the first king in 1858, and in 1860 he was succeeded by his son, later known as Tāwhiao.
 Some of the king’s followers had participated in the Taranaki war.
-The government was keen to punish them, despite the truce in Taranaki, and to satisfy European land ambitions in the Waikato region.
+Despite the truce in Taranaki, the government was keen to punish them – and to satiate European land hunger in the Waikato region.

-In 1861 Thomas Gore Browne was replaced by as governor George Grey.
-On 1 January 1862 construction of the Great South Road southward from Drury began in order to move men and military supplies into the Waikato in preparation for the intended government invasion.
-On 9 July 1863 Grey issued a proclamation directing Waikato Māori living in the government-controlled area south of Auckland to swear allegiance to the Queen or return to the Waikato.
-Two days later Grey issued a second proclamation, warning those ‘in arms’ that they had forfeited their right to lands.
+In 1861 Thomas Gore Browne was replaced as governor by George Grey.
+On 1 January 1862, construction of the Great South Road southward from Drury began.
+This would enable men and military supplies to be moved to the Waikato River in preparation for an invasion.
+On 9 July 1863, Grey issued a proclamation directing Waikato Māori living in the government-controlled area south of Auckland to swear allegiance to the Queen or return to the Waikato.
+A second proclamation dated two days later warned those ‘in arms’ that they had forfeited their right to their lands.

 On 12 July 1863 the British army, commanded by Lieutenant-General Duncan Cameron, crossed the Mangatāwhiri Stream, which marked the aukati (boundary) between the Kīngitanga lands and the government-controlled area to the north.
 Troops took up positions below the Koheroa ridge and scoured the area for Māori fighters.
 Five days later, on 17 July, British regulars attacked a war party on the ridge, firing and instigating a bayonet charge which caused the Māori to retreat.
 About 15 Māori, including Waikato chief Te Huirama, died during this engagement.